raghudevopsb72/.github/profile/README.md

 # Everyone, Use the zoom link shared in google doc to join the session.
+Drop me an email for any access issues.
+### Email - raghuk.vit@gmail.com

 # Upcoming long weekend for Good Friday.
 No session on those dates.